Havner/np-wrapper/README.md

 # Installation

-Due to the fact that the client libraries reside in the TrackIR software installation directory and most games load them from there by a full path the only method to install this wrapper is globally.
+Due to the fact that the client library resides in the TrackIR software installation directory and most games load them from there by a full path the only method to install this wrapper is globally.

 Find a directory where TrackIR software is installed.
 This will most probably
 be: "C:\Program Files (x86)\NaturalPoint\TrackIR5" or something similar.

-Rename the client libraries that are there:
+Rename the client library that is there:

-NPClient.dll -> NPClient-orig.dll (this is 32 bit library)
-NPClient64.dll -> NPClient64-orig.dll (this is 64bit library)
+NPClient64.dll -> NPClient64-orig.dll

-And then put the wrapper libraries inside that directory.
+And then put the wrapper library inside that directory.
 Rename first so you won't overwrite!
-You can only use one library that is of interest to you.
+Make use to rename exactly to the filename above.
+This is not just for backup.
+The original library is still required.

 Reinstallation or update of the TrackIR software necessitates reinstall of the wrapper as the original libraries will be put in place.